-Salisbury Township's first revised comprehensive plan in nearly 20 years is one step closer to completion.
+Salisbury Township's first revised in nearly 20 years is one step closer to completion.

 After working on the plan for more than a year, the planning commission recommended last week the long-range plan for Salisbury's future preservation, development and quality-of-life issues over the next 10 to 15 years be sent to the board of commissioners for comments.

-The plan will also be sent to the Lehigh Valley Planning Commission, the Salisbury Township School District and adjacent municipalities, which have 45 days to review it.
+The plan will also be sent to the Lehigh Valley Planning Commission, the and adjacent municipalities, which have 45 days to review it.
 The board of commissioners will then hold a public hearing on the comprehensive plan.
 The planning commission can still recommend changes.

 Some highlights discussed at the April 10 planning commission include:

-- Designation of a Healthcare Overlay Zone around Lehigh Valley Hospital-Cedar Crest that includes eight-story buildings along Cedar Crest Boulevard and Interstate 78; no new buildings permitted within 300 feet of residential lots.
+- Designation of a around that includes eight-story buildings along Cedar Crest Boulevard and Interstate 78; no new buildings permitted within 300 feet of residential lots.

 - A recreation trail linking Lehigh Valley Hospital-Cedar Crest and the Lehigh Parkway trails.